Giftbit/Lightrail-API-V2-Docs/feature-deep-dive/redemption-and-balance-rules.md

 **Example 2: 50% off red hats**

-This example requires the use of a Value Rule in combination with a Redemption Rule.
+This example requires the use of a Balance Rule in combination with a Redemption Rule.
 The Redemption Rule restricts the Value to apply strictly to an item with productId `red-hat`.
-The Value Rule causes the Value to be worth 50% of the item's subtotal.
+The Balance Rule causes the Value to be worth 50% of the item's subtotal.

 Create Value request:
 ```json